DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/controlled-and-uncontrolled-modes.md

 ## Partially Controlled mode

-You can control only the required parts of the Grid's configuration.
+You can control only certain parts of the Grid's configuration.
 In this case, apply the [controlled mode](#controlled-mode) only to plugins whose state you want to control externally and the [uncontrolled mode](#uncontrolled-mode) to another plugins.

 ```js
 <Grid rows={[/* ... */]} columns={[/* ... */]}>